EugenioIoT/java-eugenio-api/README.md

 The JUnit Tests will be runned.

 If you want to run the JUnit Test by the IDE, you need fill the file src/test/resources/eugenio-client.properties with valid Eugenio's login information.

+## License

+Licensed under the terms of `Apache 2 License`.
+See attached file LICENSE.txt.